-Occupying an area of more than 30,000 Km2, with a population of about 2,800 individuals, surrounded by the YASUNI National Park, the largest protected park in Ecuador, declared a Biosphere Reserve by UNESCO in 1979, inhabited by the "Huaorani" - "Huaorani" or "People", called "Aucas" by civilization, as well as the "Tagaeri" - "Taromenane" or "Pata Colorada".
+Occupying an area of 30.000 km2 with a population of about 2,800 individuals, surrounded by the Yasuni National Park, the largest protected park of Ecuador, declared a Biosphere Reserve by UNESCO in 1979, inhabit the "Huaorani" or the "People", called " The Aucas" by civilization, and also inhabit the "Tagaeris" - "Taromenanes" or "red leg".

 Day 01. - Arrival to the city of Francisco de Orellana (Coca), transfer in private transport to Shiripuno port (2 hours trip from the city of El Coca), then we will take the motor boats and we will navigate between 4 and 5 hours, until we arrive to the Gawa Clan (Gemeneweno).
 We will serve a box lunch on the way.
 In the afternoon short walk in the jungle.
 Dinner and rest.